christiangemesi/bachelorarbeit/README.md

 > You also need to remove the cronjob.
 You can do this by running `crontab -e` click `i` to change to insert mode and deleting the line we added in step 6. (or you can comment it out by adding a `#` at the beginning of the line, `esc` to exit insert mode and type `:wq` to save the file) <br>

 > 10. Notes to keep in mind: <br>
->    1. If the application is run for the very first time the database needs to be importet manually. (see step 7 of the [Installation Development Environment](#Installation Development Environment))  <br>
->    2. If the application is run for the very first time the thekre_admin user does also need to be created. (see step 7 of the [Installation Development Environment](#Installation Development Environment)) <br>
+>    1. If the application is run for the very first time the thekre_admin user does also need to be created. (see step 7 of the [Installation Development Environment](#Installation Development Environment)) <br>
->    3. If the Website is not shown correctly (e.g. no CSS) clear the browser cache and / or history and reload the page. <br>
+>    2. If the Website is not shown correctly (e.g. no CSS) clear the browser cache and / or history and reload the page. <br>